Starble E. Implications of robotic surgery. Harvard Public Health Review. Fall 2018;14.

 Other legal concerns are with the length of surgery.
 If a prostatectomy can be done in 2 hours open but 4-5 hours robotically, the positioning associated could cause added harm.
 The arms may be tucked and unable to be assessed, this includes padding for scapula and shoulder braces that prevent patients from sliding in this position.
 The patient being in steep Trendelenburg also increases the intraocular pressure of the eyes causing postoperative blindness.
 Increased upper airway edema/resistance is seen in this position especially when combined with CO2 insufflation.

 Wanting to show the drastic differences in price, I went under purchasing to find a couple of examples using the same instrumentation with one for robotic and one for laparoscopic.
 This is just the contract that we have at Mount Auburn Hospital, but through searches and research, I have found that all prices are similar and in those ranges.
 The purchase price that I am charged per unit in this example is $2,700 for one robotic Maryland style clamp on an Endowrist.
 This is a standard and frequently used laparoscopic instrument that is found in every kit pan (see Supplement A).

 The same clamp style purchased for a standard laparoscopic instrument through Olympus is $800 (see Supplement B).
-There is a difference in size where one is 8mm and the other 10mm, which leads to opportunity for smaller trocar ports.
-We do not use that technique; we try to make everything uniform with either 5mm or 10mm ports as a way to standardize costs and keep less variations of the same product.
+There is a difference in size where one is 8mm and the other 10mm, which leads to the opportunity for smaller trocar ports.
+We do not use that technique; we try to make everything uniform with either 5mm or 10mm ports as a way to standardize costs and keep fewer variations of the same product.